 photograph by James Kelly

-Hannah was a Fulbright Research Fellow to the Netherlands in Photography (2024-25) and an artist in residence at Yaddo.
+Hannah has been a Fulbright Research Fellow to the Netherlands in Photography (2024-25) and an artist in residence at Yaddo.
 Her work has been supported by grants from the Rhode Island School of Design, Brown University, Stanford University, and the Rhode Island State Council for the Arts.
 Her films have been screened internationally.

 Hannah has taught at the Rhode Island School of Design, Stanford University and the University of Rhode Island.
 She is currently a Visiting Assistant Professor of Art at Colby College.